clicknium/clicknium-docs/doc/gettingstart.md

 - [Edit and Validate Locator](#edit-and-validate-locator)
 - [Documents Guideline](#documents-guideline)

-[ClickCorp](https://wwww.clickcorp.com) builds an open-source automation stack for developers to write software robot projects, and hosts cloud native approach products for software robot running and managment.
-Automation stack includes the following main parts:
+[ClickCorp](https://www.clickcorp.com) builds a new generation automation framework **Clicknium** to support GUI automation for all types of applications.
+Automation development efficiency is highly improved with features of Clicknium, including developer tooling support and cloud native data management for colaboration.

-[Clicknium Python SDK](./doc/api/python/pythonsdk.md): Clicknium python sdk provides methods to automate various applications, such as Web browser, Windows Desktop application, Java application, Sap windows Gui app, etc.
+[Clicknium Python Package](./doc/api/python/pythonsdk.md): Clicknium python package provides programming interfaces to automate various types of applications, such as Web browser, Windows Desktop application, Java application and Sap windows Gui app, etc.
-Currently we provide Python SDK.
-If other programming languages are required, please [contact us](https://www.clickcorp.com/community).
+(If other programming languages support are required, please [contact us](https://www.clickcorp.com/community).)

 [Clicknium Visual Studio Code Extension](./doc/developtools/vscode.md): This extension helps you capture and manage UI locators easily.
-Unlike selenium or playwright that you need to figure out the locator by XPath or CssSelector.
-Clicknium extension generates locator by just clicking the target UI element, with [Clicknium Python SDK](https://pypi.org/project/clicknium/), you can start automation for web and desktop right away.
-Besides generating locators automatically, it also provides locator intellisense in coding, centralized locator management in cloud, and project for distribution.
+Unlike selenium or playwright that you need to figure out the locators by XPath or CssSelector.
+Clicknium extension generates locators by just clicking the target UI element, with [Clicknium Python Package](https://pypi.org/project/clicknium/), you can start automation for web and desktop right away.
+Besides generating locators automatically, Clicknium also provides locator IntelliSense in coding, centralized locator management in cloud, and project distribution.

 # Installation​
 ## System Requirements​